crisluengo/doxpp/doc/commands.md

 ### `\ingroup <name>`

-If this appears in the comment block for a member, the member will become part of the group listed.
+If this appears in the comment block for a namespace member, the member will become part of the group listed.
 It can also appear in the comment block of a group, to nest groups.

 `\ingroup` overrules the group name of the enclosing `\defgroup`/`\endgroup` or